-27 Phase 2 (5 Months) -- The distributor collects payment from the proponent for the SIA 28 and Transmission Customer Impact Assessment (if not done previously), then prepares 29 the SIA application and conveys the distribution CIA, SIA application and payment on the proponent's behalf, to the IESO.
-The IESO will, upon completing the SIA, forward it, with the distribution CIA, to the transmitter.
-The distributor also forwards the generator's payment for the Transmission Customer Impact Assessment to the transmitter, enabling the transmitter to commence work.
-The Transmission Customer Impact Assessment, once complete, is then delivered to the distributor.
+27 Phase 2 (5 Months) -- The distributor collects payment from the proponent for the SIA

+- the proponent's behalf, to the IESO.
+The IESO will, upon completing the SIA, forward - 2 it, with the distribution CIA, to the transmitter.
+The distributor also forwards the - 3 generator's payment for the Transmission Customer Impact Assessment to the - transmitter, enabling the transmitter to commence work.
+The Transmission Customer - 5 Impact Assessment, once complete, is then delivered to the distributor.

-Hydro One's experience is that the steps in this phase are sequential, that is, that the IESO cannot begin the SIA until it receives the distribution CIA and similarly, that a prerequisite for beginning the Transmission Customer Impact Assessment is the receipt of the prior two reviews.
-The allowed time period for this phase is 150 days (O. Reg.
-326/09).
+- 7 Hydro One's experience is that the steps in this phase are sequential, that is, that the - 8 IESO cannot begin the SIA until it receives the distribution CIA and similarly, that a - 9 prerequisite for beginning the Transmission Customer Impact Assessment is the receipt - of the prior two reviews.
+The allowed time period for this phase is 150 days (O. Reg. - 11 326/09).

-Phase 3 (Variable) - Section 6.2.16 of the DSC states that "In the case of an application for 13 the connection of a mid-sized or large embedded generation facility, once the impact 14 assessment is provided to the applicant, the distributor and the applicant have entered into an 15 agreement on the scope of the project and the applicant has paid the distributor for the cost of 16 preparing a detailed cost estimate of the proposed connection, the distributor shall provide the 17 applicant with a detailed cost estimate and an offer to connect by the later of 90 days after the 18 receipt of payment from the applicant and 30 days after the receipt of comments from a 19 transmitter or distributor that has been advised under section 6.2.17."
-20
+- Phase 3 (Variable) Section 6.2.16 of the DSC states that "In the case of an application for the connection of a mid-sized or large embedded generation facility, once the impact assessment is provided to the applicant, the distributor and the applicant have entered into an - agreement on the scope of the project and the applicant has paid the distributor for the cost of - preparing a detailed cost estimate of the proposed connection, the distributor shall provide the - applicant with a detailed cost estimate and an offer to connect by the later of 90 days after the - receipt of payment from the applicant and 30 days after the receipt of comments from a - transmitter or distributor that has been advised under section 6.2.17."

-Hydro One interprets "the impact assessment" referred to in Section 6.2.16 above, to be the Transmission Customer Impact Assessment and believes there may be a few scenarios at this stage:

-• If, as a result of all the studies, a need for only distribution upgrades has been determined:

-Should a generator request a simple cost estimate, the distributor has 30 days from the completion of the Transmission Customer Impact Assessment to prepare and deliver this with an offer to connect.
+- 22 Hydro One interprets "the impact assessment" referred to in Section 6.2.16 above, to be - 23 the Transmission Customer Impact Assessment and believes there may be a few - scenarios at this stage: - If, as a result of all the studies, a need for only distribution upgrades has been - determined: - ^o Should a generator request a simple cost estimate, the distributor has 30 days from - the completion of the Transmission Customer Impact Assessment to prepare and - deliver this with an offer to connect.

-Should a generator request a detailed cost estimate, Hydro One interprets Section 6.2.16 as providing the generator some time (perhaps a couple of weeks to a month) after receipt of all the studies to enter into an agreement with the distributor and make a payment for a detailed cost estimate.
-The distributor then has up to 90 days after that payment to provide the detailed cost estimate and offer to connect.

-• If there is a need for both distribution and transmission upgrades:

-The same timelines above, apply to the processes for developing and delivering cost estimates for both distribution and transmission upgrade work.
+- Should a generator request a detailed cost estimate, Hydro One interprets Section 6.2.16 as providing the generator some time (perhaps a couple of weeks to a month) after receipt of all the studies to enter into an agreement with the distributor and make a payment for a detailed cost estimate.
+The distributor then has up to 90 days after that payment to provide the detailed cost estimate and offer to connect. - If there is a need for both distribution and transmission upgrades: - The same timelines above, apply to the processes for developing and delivering cost estimates for both distribution and transmission upgrade work.
 That is, the distributor has up to 90 days after payment from the generator, to prepare the detailed cost estimate for distribution upgrades, request and receive the transmitter's cost estimate and provide the total package with the offer to connect (that is, the CCA) to the generator.

-- 14

-- 15 2.2 Implications
+2.2 Implications

-- 16 17